gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)
-- Move 1 Debris from an adjacent space onto your Space Ship card
+- Move 1 Debris from an adjacent space onto your Space Ship card.
+Spaces are considered adjacent if they are connected by a dotted line.

 OR

-- Move any number of Debris from your space onto your Space Ship card
+- Move any number of Debris from your space onto your Space Ship card.
 	- Space Ships can carry Debris up to their capacity.
 A Space Ship's capacity starts at 5, and may be upgraded via other actions.

 ### Recycle